rust-or/rust-lp-modeler/README.md

 }
 ```

-This version are tested with coinor-cbc.
+This version are tested with Coinor-Cbc and Gurobi.

-It is already possible to export this model
+It is possible to export the model
 into the [lp file format](https://www.gurobi.com/documentation/6.5/refman/lp_format.html "lp file format on Gurobi website").
 ```
 problem.write_lp("problem.lp")